ActiDoo/clusterrebootd/docs/STATE.md

 - The orchestration loop now retries transient runtime failures with a jittered exponential backoff and listens for SIGINT/SIGTERM so operators can stop the daemon cleanly when managed by service supervisors.
-- A reproducible dev container (Go 1.22 with etcd 3.6.4 and nfpm 2.43.1) is available for local development, packaging experiments, and integration testing.
+- A reproducible dev container (Go 1.22 with etcd 3.6.4 and nfpm 2.43.1) now also ships Podman with a passwordless docker shim so local smoke tests can build and run privileged containers without extra host setup, keeping packaging experiments and integration testing self-contained.
 - CLI run mode now wires the reporter into a JSON logger on stderr and an optional Prometheus metrics listener, exporting the address to the health script environment for runtime validation.